openeuropa/config_owner/README.md

 * The module name
 * The config name

-The command is used as a helper to export a given configuration object from the active storage to the module's `owned` folder.
+The command is used as a helper to export a given configuration object from the active storage to the module's `config/owned` folder.

-The `owned` folder is used to store configuration objects that the module "owns" but that it cannot ship with (it can already exist in the active storage).
+The `config/owned` folder is used to store configuration objects that the module "owns" but that it cannot ship with (it can already exist in the active storage).

 After exporting the configuration file, its name needs to be referenced in the Owned Config plugin under the `owned` key.